sxm13/Xe-Kr-Separation-Project/README.md

-# HMulti-scale computational screening of metal-organic frameworks for Xe/Kr separation
+# Multi-scale computational screening of MOFs for Xe/Kr separation

 ![Workflow of this work](/Figures/workflow.png "workflow")